Geodego/census_income_classification/README.md

 purpose we build an API using FastAPI and deploy it using Heroku.
 The API run machine learning inference, a prediction on the Census Income Data Set.
 Data and models are saved on AWS s3 and we use DVC to track them.

 We use a multilayer perceptron (MLP) with Dropout for the task.
 The model is implemented using pytorch.
+We use the pytorch version restricted to CPU in order to reduce the size of our slug (app and its dependencies).
+The limit of the slug on Heroku is of 500MB.

 In the process of building this model and API we:
 - check performance on slices